GluuFederation/docs-ce-prod/3.1.1/source/user-management/scim2.md

 Basically, there are two ways of creating a client.
 One consists of issuing a HTTP POST to the already existing client registration endpoint of your Gluu Server and parsing the received response.
 Another, more end-user oriented is via oxTrust.

-If you want to follow the first approach (interacting with the client registration endpoint), locate the endpoint URL by please visiting `https://<your-gluu-host>/.well-known/openid-configuration` and locate the property `registration_endpoint`.
+If you want to follow the first approach (interacting with the client registration endpoint), locate the endpoint URL by visiting `https://<your-gluu-host>/.well-known/openid-configuration` and locate the property `registration_endpoint`.
 To know how to structure a payload please refer to section 3 of the OpenID Connect [Dynamic Client Registration 1.0 spec](http://openid.net/specs/openid-connect-registration-1_0.html).

 The more pleasant second alternative is using the Gluu server administration web interface.
 Just follow these steps: